Dwight's Speech: Cultural references

 In order to practice his public speaking skills, Dwight tries to convince the office that Brad Pitt was in a car accident.
 Kelly Kapoor (Mindy Kaling) then states that it "is karma because of what he did to Jennifer Aniston."
 During the meeting in the break room Dwight references Good Morning, Vietnam.
 Michael later references the movie at the actual convention when he is filling time for Dwight.
 When Jim asks the office where he should go for vacation, Kevin tells him he should go to Hedonism Resorts, describing it as "Club Med, only everything is naked."
 Toby tells him he should go to Amsterdam, while Creed informs him that he should go to Hong Kong.
-Dwight later reveals that he will be going to New Zealand to "walk the Lord of the Rings trail to Mordor and I will hike Mount Doom."
+Dwight later reveals that, given the chance, he would go to New Zealand to "walk the Lord of the Rings trail to Mordor and I will hike Mount Doom."
 Much of Dwight's speech is drawn from a variety of sources, including the following: